-- Maintain the integrity of the internal market so that critical manufacturing and logistics for medicine supply can continue during a health crisis. - Develop an EU epidemic/pandemic preparedness plan to be implemented, where appropriate, for future communicable disease risks, led by the European Commission, with input from industry, with the technical support of the European Medicines Agency (EMA), European Centre for Disease Control (ECDC), and in coordination with Member States.
-Industry input would cover supply chain risks and how to plan for sudden demand surges, including logistical challenges requiring support. - Share best practices between EU countries on how to best treat patients during a pandemic. - Foresee measures to ensure continuity of treatment for all patients during a pandemic, as well as continuing screening and diagnostic procedures.
+- Develop an EU epidemic/pandemic /crisis preparedness plan to be implemented, where appropriate, for future communicable disease risks or other crises (such as a war), led by the European Commission, with input from industry, with the technical support of the European Medicines Agency (EMA), HERA, European Centre for Disease Control (ECDC), and in coordination with Member States.
+Industry input would cover supply chain risks and how to plan for sudden demand surges, including logistical challenges requiring support. - Share best practices between EU countries on how to lower risks and to best treat patients during a pandemic/crisis. - Foresee measures to ensure continuity of care/treatment for all patients during a pandemic, as well as continuing screening and diagnostic procedures.
 This is important to avoid disease worsening for chronically ill patients.